loewymalkov/doctor-finder/README.md

 ## Description

-Webpage that uses the BetterDoctor API to return search results for a doctors in the area.
+Webpage that uses the BetterDoctor API to return search results for doctors in the area.
 Search can be narrowed by type, location and names.
 Built as a project for Epicodus.

 ## SPECS